 1. Stand upright, and take one giant step forward with one leg.

 2. Without moving either foot, sink your hips to the floor.
-This should result in your forward knee taking a 90 degree angle, and your back leg pointing straight behind.
+This should result in your forward knee taking a 90-degree angle and your back leg pointing straight behind.

-3. Allow your hips to sink to floor as far as possible, but do not force the motion.
+3. Allow your hips to sink to the floor as far as possible, but do not force the motion.
 Let your body’s weight do the work.

 4. After stretching for 30 seconds, stand up again.
 Switch legs, and repeat the stretching steps.

 The lunge will elongate hip flexor muscles that are vital in running and stepping motions.
 These muscles are often overworked, and they need to be stretched daily.

 This stretch targets the lower back.
 While the flexors near the legs can be loose, their connections in the back can be tight.
 This rotation will help relax the entire length of these muscles.